-In 2009, net profit of the Bank amounted to PLN 2432.2 million, which constitutes a change of PLN (-) 449.1 million compared with the previous year.
-Such a financial result was determined by the following factors:
+In 2009 net profit of the Group amounted to PLN 2 305.5 million, which equals to a decline by 26.1% (PLN 815.1 million) compared to the previous year.
+Earned net profit was determined by the following factors:

-- ⇒ result on business activities, which amounted to PLN 8 353.5 mln zł (a decline by 5.2% y/y), - ⇒ efficiency enhancement in cost management, which decreased by 1.6% y/y; due to falling income of PKO Bank Polski SA, the C/I ration increased only slightly by 1.7 p.p. to 46.7% and was still the lowest among major entities of the Polish banking sector, - ⇒ significant increase in the Bank's assets by PLN 22.4 billion (y/y) to PLN 153.6 billion resulting from intensive sales of loans financed by the increase in amounts due to customers and equity of PKO Bank Polski SA, - ⇒ secure and effective structure of the statement of financial position significant increase in deposits of PKO Bank Polski SA by PLN 22.2 billion and additional share issue, enabled a dynamic growth of business activities; as at the end of 2009, the ratio of loans to deposits amounted to 92.2%, remaining at a lower level than the average for the banking sector.
+- ⇒ high result on business activities of the PKO Bank Polski SA Group, which amounted to PLN 8 867.8 million (-5.5% y/y), - \Rightarrow increase in the negative result on the net impairment allowances, - ⇒ efficiency enhancement in cost management, which decreased by 1.2% (y/y), along with negative growth rate of income of PKO Bank Polski SA Group, the C/I ratio increased just slightly by 2.1 p.p. to 47.9% (y/y) and was still the lowest among major entities of the Polish banking sector, - ⇒ significant increase in the Group's assets by PLN 21.8 billion (y/y) to PLN 156.5 billion resulting from intensive growth of the sales of loans financed by the increase in amounts due to customers and equity, - ⇒ secure and effective structure of the statement of financial position significant increase in deposits of PKO Bank Polski SA Group by PLN 22.1 billion and additional issue of shares enabled a dynamic growth of business activities; as at the end of 2009, the ratio of loans to deposits of PKO Bank Polski SA Group amounted to 93.2%, remaining at a much lower level than the average for the banking sector.